 - 0 points: The game is called due to sportsmanship issues.

 Who is eligible to participate?

-All full-time students at HSU are eligible to participate in the intramural program at no cost to the students.
-Part-time, out of state, and foreign exchange students will be required to pay a $2 fee per team.
-Faculty/staff members can participate in the intramural program with a fee of $10 per team.
-Extended Ed students pay $10 per team.
-Non students who participate on student teams will be required to pay a $20 fee per team that they participate on.
-Community members can register a team for a community fee of:
+All HSU students are eligible to participate in the intramural program at no cost.
+Faculty/staff members can participate in the intramural program with a fee of $15 per team.
+Non- students will be required to pay a $30 fee per team that they participate on.

 Community teams will only be accepted after all HSU student teams have been approved.
 If there is still room in the league, we will fill those spots with community teams.